 Abbey of ...
 There ...
 1962

-I humbly allow myself to write to you to put you aside from some circumstances that have weighed my soul so much, that I am going to ask you for an audience for the Holy Confession.
+I humbly allow myself to write to you to make you aware of some circumstances that have weighed my soul so much, that I am going to ask you for an audience for the Holy Confession.
 To you alone, who were so magnanimous as to bring me back to the path of vocation when I feared that I had lost faith, I would like to reveal the weight that anguishes me to such an extent that I fear to make the slightest mention of it to any confrere or superior, in this Abbey.

 My former name does not matter.
 Since I took the vows, I am known by the name of friar Ignatius.
 I liked to think, perhaps sinning of pride, that the flame, ignis precisely, from which this name originates, represented the need for knowledge, which can never go out, and which in our order was held, I thought, in great consideration.